-The gross margin was 38.4% of sales in the second quarter of Fiscal 2016, compared to 36.1% of sales in the second quarter of Fiscal 2015.
-This increase is mainly attributable to slightly higher product margins, the positive scaling impact of strong comparable store sales as well as lower logistics and transportation costs as a percentage of sales.
+The gross margin was 38.2% of sales in the first nine months of Fiscal 2016, compared to 36.1 % of sales in the first nine months of Fiscal 2015.
+This increase is mainly attributable to higher product margins and lower logistics and transportation costs as a percentage of sales, combined with the positive scaling impact of strong comparable store sales.

 Overall, gross margin remains in line with management's expectations as the Corporation continues to strive to maintain a compelling product offering for its customers.
-However, due to the positive scaling impact of same store sales stronger than anticipated for the first six months of Fiscal 2016 as well as slightly higher product margins in anticipation of an increase in our average foreign exchange forward contract rate, the Corporation now anticipates a gross margin for Fiscal 2016 in the range of 37% to 38%.
-We continually reinvest in the value proposition offered to our customers and we intend to continue to target a margin in the range of 36% to 37% beyond Fiscal 2016 in order to stimulate continued sales growth.
+However, due to higher product margins resulting from changes made to the mix of products and prices in anticipation of an increase in our average foreign exchange forward contract rate, as well as the positive scaling impact of same store sales being stronger than anticipated for the first nine months of Fiscal 2016, the Corporation now anticipates a gross margin for Fiscal 2016 in the range of 38% to 39%, up from the range of 37% to 38% previously disclosed in September 2015.
+Refer to the section entitled "Outlook" for more information on management's expectations with respect to gross margin for Fiscal 2016 and beyond.